villesalmela/CodeQA/README.md

     - delete users (along with all their data)
 - Users can delete their own functions from the library
 - Admins can delete any functions from the library
+- Added navigation bar
+- Added indicator that displays currently logged in user

-### New structure (since status 1)
+### New back-end features (since status 1)
 - Changed to using server-side session
-- Added navigation bar
-- Added indicator which display logged in user
+    - Logout now permanently invalidates session
+    - Server can invalidate sessions without client cooperation
+    - Client can no longer read its session data, just a session ID
 - Increased security by controlling headers with Flask-Talisman
+    - Content Security Policy (CSP)
+    - HTTP Strict Transport Security (HSTS)
+    - Refuse to send cookies over HTTP
+    - Deny Javascript access to cookies
+    - Disallow rendering page in a frame
+    - Disable MIME type sniffing
+    - Disallow sending cookie on cross-site requests (SameSite=Strict)
 - Configured and instructed usage of Development Containers extension for VSCode

 ### New documentation (since status 1)
 - Started listing security considerations on README
 - Added description of database schema on README

+### TODO
+- Add more static checkers (mypy, bandit)
+- Implement search and rating functionality
+- Improve user interface
+- Address security considerations

 ## Testing
 Application is packaged into docker container using Github Action, and uploaded to AWS ECR by the pipeline.